 One Crazy Summer is one of the National Book Award finalists and one that has been getting considerable buzz from the book world.
 I tend to really like middle grade historical fiction and this is time period I’m particularly interested in, so I went in expecting to enjoy it.

 And I did.
 But not as whole-heartedly as I would have liked.

-The story is told by eleven-year-old Delphine, who acts as mother to her two younger sisters since their mother walked out on them, seven years earlier.
+The story of One Crazy Summer is told by eleven-year-old Delphine, who acts as mother to her two younger sisters since their mother walked out on them, seven years earlier.
 They all live in New York with their father and grandmother (the grandmother, as you can imagine, deeply disapproves of their mother and makes no secret about it).
 Delphine has heard rumor that her mother left because her father wouldn’t let her name the new baby (who ended up being named Fern), but she has no idea if this is true.
 She has some memories of her mother, mostly of her writing poetry on the wall, but they are few and far between.